-Complicated models (Models-4,5, and 6) were reasonably converged with the positive definite of hessian matrix and a small value of maximum gradient, while the simpler models (Models-1,2, and 3) were not converged (Table 1).
+All models were reasonably converged with the positive definite of hessian matrix and a small value of maximum gradient (Table 1).
 The saturated model (Model-6) including spatial (station/cell), spatio-temporal variance (year and station) and variation over vessel as random effects was identified by AIC and BIC as the most parsimonious model (Table 1).
 The predicted CPUE changed substantially if random effect components were sequentially added to the simple model which had no random effects (Model-1) (Figure 3).
 The fixed effect components (quarter and cluster) had a small effect on the annual trends in the CPUE (Figure 3) but those decreased the values of both information criteria (Table 1).
 Lists of all parameters and estimates of the best models are shown in Table 2.